 To request a copy of the DD 1300, you may submit Standard Form 180 to the National Archives.
 To view the form, you will need Adobe Reader.

 The property must be owned by the Surviving Spouse requesting the exemption.
 Real property co-owned by the Surviving Spouse and other individuals, may receive a partial exemption based on the percentage of ownership by the Surviving Spouse.
 Property deeded to a trust may receive an exemption.
 A copy of Trust documents and amendments must be provided to the Commissioner of the Revenue with the first request for exemption.
 Property providing a life estate to a Surviving Spouse may qualify for the exemption.
 The documents supporting a life estate must be submitted with the first request for exemption.
+Manufactured homes (mobile homes) may qualify.
+However, if the land on which the home is located is not owned by the Surviving Spouse, the land will not qualify for the exemption.

 Use / Occupancy